Observance of Christmas by country: Denmark

-Another more recent Danish tradition is the concept of television julekalendere, special Christmas-themed, advent calendar-type television programmes with a daily episode shown on each of the first 24 days of December, thus culminating on juleaften.
-Several television stations produce their own, most, but not all of which are targeted at child viewers.
-Some of the television advent calendars become extremely popular and go on to be reprised in subsequent years.
+Another recent Danish tradition is the concept of television julekalendere, special Christmas-themed, advent calendar-type television programs with a daily episode shown on each of the first 24 days of December, culminating on juleaften.
+Several television stations produce their own programs, most of which are targeted at child viewers.
+Some television advent calendars become extremely popular and are reprised in subsequent years.

-In Denmark, Santa Claus is known as Julemanden (literally 'the Yule Man') and is said to arrive in a sleigh drawn by reindeer, with presents for the children.
-He is assisted with his Yuletide chores by elves known as julenisser (or simply nisser), who are traditionally believed to live in attics, barns or similar places.
-In some traditions, to maintain the favor and protection of these nisser, children leave out saucers of milk or rice pudding or other treats for them and are delighted to find the food gone on Christmas morning.